 A small budget exists for the project course to cover some supplies, services and travel - according to typical university claim policies.
-Costs for document preparation are not eligible and any expense or item for which a reimbursement is desired must be approved by the instructor prior to purchase.
+Costs for document preparation are not eligible and any expense or item for which a reimbursement is desired must be approved by the faculty business officer - main office, and the instructor prior to purchase.